DivineGod/device-driver-example/docs/blog/post.md

 ## High-level Driver

+For code readability in the final repository, I've split up the low-level code from the higher level code.
+So after putting the above code into `src/lib.rs` I moved it into a new file called `src/driver.rs`.
+I'll elide over this in the rest of the post as refactoring is an endless endeavour which could be a post of its own.

 ### Outlining the public interface

 In theory, we could take the output that gets generated and use it directly in our own projects, however, this can both